eepgwde/pyeg0/gmus/README.md

-*weaves
+* weaves

-Using the Gmusic API as a test project.
+Using the GMusic API with Pandas

 * Overview

 This is a simple example of using the gmusapi.
+Recently updated to Python 3.

+It uses the GMusic Manager Wrapper now to provide logon and handle the new application specific logon.

+The idea is to download a catalogue of your songs and work with it using Pandas.

 * Pre-requisites